truongpl/truongpl.github.io/_posts/2022-06-02-blog-post-title-from-file-name.md

 ## Creating a hybrid cloud-on prem AI system (Part 2)

-This post will cover the deployment section on a hybrid cloud-on prem cluster
+This post will cover the deployment section on a hybrid cloud-on prem cluster.

 ---